 The 450 kW digester at Rockwood Farm in Massachusetts co-digests processes food waste with the manure of 400 adult cows.
 At the time of photo, excess biogas partially filled the membrane cover.

-After leading RCM’s sales effort in European and Asia, Jim Muir decided to approach the Northeast portion of the USA.
+After leading RCM’s sales effort in Europe and Asia, Jim Muir decided to approach the Northeast, USA.

-For RCM Digesters Muir was able to sign contracts with four farms in southern New England in late 2016 and early 2017 expected to total $14 million.
-One launched in Connecticut was the state’s first modern agricultural digester and the second is under development.
-The two already launched in Massachusetts are among the first six digesters there.
+For his client, RCM Digesters, Muir was able to sign contracts with four farms in southern New England in early 2017 totaling $16 million.
+The two launched in Connecticut were the state’s first modern agricultural digesters.
+The two operating in Massachusetts were among the first six digesters in that state.

-Update: Late in 2016 RCM was taken over and upper management replaced.
-However, Muir moved up to assisting PlanET Biogas.
-PlanET is a well-established German based company that has built over 550 digester systems worldwide.
-Today, Agricultural Digesters LLC has advantageous relationships with several leading technology providers, but is independent and can recommend the best “fit” for your farm.
+Update: In early 2017 RCM was absorbed and upper management replaced.
+However, Muir added Germany’s PlanET Biogas as a client.
+Today, Agricultural Digesters LLC has a special relationship with leading Austrian technology provider Biogest, but is independent and can recommend the best “fit” for your farm.

 The Rockwood Farm wanted a partner to obtain permits and food waste.
 We identified a new developer and made the introduction.

 Early construction of digester base in foreground at Belden Farm in Hatfield, Massachusetts.